vpayno/exercism-workspace/go/need-for-speed/speed-doc.md

 func Drive(car Car) Car
 ```

-Drive drives the car one time\.
-If there is not enough battery to drive on more time\, the car will not move\.
+Drive drives the car one time.
+If there is not enough battery to drive on more time, the car will not move.

 <details><summary>Example</summary>
 <p>